-Audit status is offered on a space available basis.
-For that reason, students may not register for a class in an audit status during early registration, nor may a student change from a grade status to an audit status during that period.
-Students may register for classes in audit status during regular registration (after early registration financial cancellations) and then only with written approval of the instructor of the course.
-Students are allowed to change from audit to graded status or from graded status to audit status at any time from the beginning of regular registration through the last day to add a class, as they have approval from the course instructor.
-Students are advised that such approval is the instructor's prerogative and that audit status may have implications for financial aid eligibility.
-Any change of status must be submitted on the form provided in the Registration Information newspaper.
-Forms must be submitted to the Registrar's Office by the required date.
+Students who have registered as auditor will not receive credit for the course unless their registration has been changed officially from audit to credit by the published deadline for such a change.
+Students are allowed to change from audit to grade status or from grade status to audit status at any time from the beginning of regular registration through the last day to add a class with approval from the course instructor.
+Students are advised that such approval is the instructor's prerogative, subject to completion of course prerequisites, and that audit status may have implications for financial aid eligibility.
+Any change of status must be submitted on the form provided in the schedule of courses and turned in to the Registrar's Office by the deadline.
+Students admitted to their school or college as "auditors" are not eligible to take courses for credit and may not change their class registration from audit to credit.